alex4men/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-To binarize the image I used combination of X-gradient magnitude threshold, gradient direction threshold and saturation threshold.
+To binarize the image I used combination of X-gradient magnitude threshold, gradient direction threshold, saturation and red channel threshold.
 The first two thresholds finds contrast lane lines edges, close to vertical.
 And the last threshold finds only high-saturated colors, like white and yellow lane lines.
 It is hard to tune all the threshold values by hand, filtering quality depends on the scene.
 Neural networks can help in detecting lane lines better.

 To find lane lines I am using sliding window approach.
 It can fail in situations of multiple contrast lines on the road parallel to the lane lines, and when the lane lines are not so contrast and clear (i.e. under bright sunlight).